HosseinAzadpour/React-SmoothSheet/README.md

 ## Features

-- **Bottom Sheet**: Enhance user experience with a responsive and draggable bottom sheet.
+- Toggle visibility with a parent state.
-- **Overlay**: Customize the overlay with smooth animations and touch interactions.
+- Customize overlay opacity and blur.
-- **Customizable Design**: Adapt the component to fit your application's theme with various color and design options.
+- Change the background color of the sheet.
+- Accept custom content as children.

 ## Example